Complementarian vs Egalitarian in the Western Church

 Why are we talking about this?

 The Western church is currently going through a major shift that needs to be acknowledged.
-Pastors, church leaders, denominations, fellowships, and networks are all deeply engaged in conversations about the role of women in church leadership, striving to establish a standard on when and how women can teach, preach and lead in the local church.
+Pastors and church leaders, denominations and fellowships are deeply engaged in conversations about the role of women in church leadership.
+They’re striving to establish a standard on when and how women can teach, preach, and lead in the local church.
+At the heart of the struggle is finding the theological dividing line between Complementarian vs Egalitarian leadership.

 If you’re still in the beginning stages of regular church attendance, this discussion might seem dated at best and offensive at worst.
 If you’ve grown up in the Church, you likely have a basic understanding of how contentious this issue can be.
 Historically, there has been a well-established divide between two camps: